emrichmp/myFoodJournal-Frontend/README.md

 ### installation
 if you want to experiment with this app or run it locally fork and clone this repo.
-* if you haven't already, go to the backend repo and follow those installation instructions to get that up and running
+1. If you haven't already, go to the backend repo and follow those installation instructions to get that up and running
-* then run ``` npm install ``` to install all dependencies.
+2. Then run ``` npm install ``` to install all dependencies.
-* then run ``` npm start ``` to get the react server started up and navigate to "http://localhost:5000/"
+3. Then run ``` npm start ``` to get the react server started up and navigate to "http://localhost:5000/"
-* and you should be all set!
+4. And you should be all set!

 ### Project Explained